 Advances in technology have made possible all sorts of smart-home conveniences, including the ability to monitor and control the security system in your vacation home from anywhere.

 Remote Access and Control

-The alternative to sharing codes is hiring a custom electronics professional to set up an "access control" system so you can arm and disarm the alarm from your smartphone/tablet or a PC in your home or office.
+The alternative to sharing codes is hiring a custom electronics professional to set up an "access control" system so you can arm and disarm the alarm from your smartphone.
 More to the point, you can create unique codes for each guest or renter.
-This same technology can be applied to keyless-entry systems, which replace the traditional front-door key lock with a keypad lock, and temperature control.
+This same technology can be applied to keyless-entry systems, which replace the traditional front-door key lock with a keypad lock.

 Remote thermostat control is not only convenient but can save money and prevent disaster.
 "If you mistakenly leave the heat turned up and don't return for a month, you've just wasted $1,000 in energy," observes Robert Gilligan, sales and design consultant for San Francisco-based Engineered Environments.
 Likewise, you can adjust the thermostat from anywhere to make sure it's low enough to save money during the winter but not so low that the water pipes freeze.

 Lights ON and Off